ecliptical/covdir-report-action/README.md

 ## Example

-An example workflow that builds and runs unit tests, collects test coverage, generates a simple markdown report, outputs it as the job sunmmary and posts it as a PR comment:
+An example workflow that builds and runs unit tests, collects test coverage, generates a simple markdown report, outputs it as the job summary and posts it as a PR comment:

 ```yaml
 on: